How Much of My Money Should Stay In Safe Investments?

 Investing isn't a set-it-and-forget-it endeavor.
 Your portfolio should change over time and as your financial profile matures.
 When you're younger you can afford to take more risk but as you age, you will likely move more funds into safe investments.

 Portfolio investment isn't the only reason to hold safe investments.
 You need an emergency fund.
 Keep enough money in liquid, safe investments to cover, at a minimum, 3 to 6 months worth of living expenses.
 This means if you need $2,000 per month to live comfortably, you should have $6,000 - $12,000 in safe, easily accessible investments like bank savings accounts or money market funds.

 Keep these 2 rules of thumb in mind:

 - The less secure your employment, the more money you want to keep in safe investments.

 - The closer you are to retirement, the more money you want to keep in safe investments.

 For Those Far Away from Retirement

-For money in IRAs and other retirement accounts, it makes sense to invest for growth, and not worry about the market fluctuations.
+For money in IRAs and other retirement accounts, invest for growth and don't worry too much about the market fluctuations.
 If you have 15 or more years until you will use the money, who cares what the market is doing this week, this month or this year?
 Focus on getting the highest potential long-term return.